 To help ensure proper coding, billing and reimbursement, best practice is to assign IVR coding to coders who specialize in that area.
 The information that our coders enter into a client’s system must be correct for quality reporting purposes.
 In my auditing experience, a single coding mistake can result in a loss of hundreds, even thousands, of dollars.
 Over time, the same mistake by an inexperienced coder could mean significant revenue loss.

-Due to high-dollar, high-frequency procedures, IVR coding has become a target area of audits.
+Due to high-dollar, high-frequency procedures, IVR coding has become a target area of coding audits.
 It is important to know the rules and regulations that govern IVR coding, billing and reimbursement.
 Getting it right for IVR coding also requires a clear understanding of payer guidelines—not everyone follows CMS guidelines.
 Ongoing education is critical to ensure awareness of updates and avoidcostly denials and compliance risk.

 Specialization, training and certification